 - Visiting speakers from both higher education institutions and the work place.

 We recognise that parents have a major role to play in the area of careers, both in terms of encouraging and supporting their children and in supporting the school in its endeavours to promote a wide variety of careers information.

-Our Careers team are present at Year 9 Options Evening and at Parents' Evenings.
+Our Careers team are present at Year 9 Options Evening and available to speak to parents on request.

 How we measure and assess the impact of our Careers Programme